Jana Gana Mana (unfinished film): Development

 In April 2016, it was confirmed that Puri Jagannadh and Mahesh Babu will team up for a film titled Jana Gana Mana.
-However due to unknown reasons, it failed to materialize.
+However for unknown reasons, it failed to materialize.
 In 2021, Yash was approached for the film.
 Later in March 2022, the project was revived with Jagannadh signing Vijay Deverakonda as the male lead.
 It is produced by Puri Connects and Srikara Studios.
 In May 2022, Pooja Hegde joined the cast as female lead.

 Filming

 Principal photography commenced in June 2022 in Mumbai.

 As of September 2022, a schedule of the film has been completed without Deverakonda, with makers spending about ₹20 crore.
 However, the film is reportedly shelved as an aftermath of the box office failure of Jagannadh and Deverakonda's previous collaboration Liger (2022).

 Release

 Jana Gana Mana was scheduled to be released worldwide on 3 August 2023 in Telugu along with dubbed versions in Tamil, Hindi, Malayalam and Kannada languages.